 * If you lease your residential or commercial building's roof to a solar panel installation company, and should there be a fire, electrocution or storm related damage to the roof or neighbors, determining liability might prove to be difficult.

 * Solar power is a young industry with a lot of turn-over.
-In the event of hail or vandalism damaging just one of the panels, will the manufacturer still be in business?
+In the event that hail or vandalism damages just one of the panels, will the manufacturer still be in business?
 Will you loose any "grandfathering" and have to replace all the panels --in order to meet future inspections and code?

 * There's also a lot of turn-over in the ownership of homes.
 Some